corddry/provernode/README.md

 ## ProverMarketplace Offchain Node
-This repository contains a simple proof of concept offchain actor for use with https://github.com/corddry/provermarketplace
+This repository contains a simple proof of concept offchain actor for use with https://github.com/corddry/provermarketplace, using dummy values and contracts deployed on Sepolia

 ### Quickstart
 1. clone & cd into the repo